prakriti16/Pandas_submission/Report.md

   - Confusion Matrix:
     - Predictions on the validation set are made.
     - The confusion matrix is computed and displayed.
+  - Data Augmentation: We use ImageDataGenerator to apply random transformations to the images, increasing diversity and preventing overfitting.

+  - SMOTE Oversampling: We apply SMOTE to oversample the minority classes, making the dataset more balanced.

+  - Transfer Learning with Inception V3: We leverage a pre-trained VGG16 model for feature extraction and add custom layers for classification.

+  - Focal Loss: The model uses focal loss to focus on hard-to-classify examples and improve performance on minority classes.

+  - Early Stopping: We use early stopping to prevent overfitting by monitoring the validation loss.

+  - Evaluation with Metrics Beyond Accuracy: We evaluate the model using a classification report and ROC-AUC, which provide more insights into performance across classes.
 ## Data preprocessing
   - Data Preparation: The CSV is loaded, and labels are encoded.
 Images are loaded and normalized.
 ## Model Selection